astronomer/docs/archived_software_docs/version-0.16/ac-cve.md

 Once a resolution has been confirmed, we'll release it in the next major, minor, or patch Astronomer Certified image and publish details to this page in the section below.

-> **Note:** All other Airflow and product support requests should be directed to [Astronomer's Support Portal](https://support.astronomer.io), where our team's Airflow Engineers are ready to help.
+> **Note:** All other Apache Airflow® and product support requests should be directed to [Astronomer's Support Portal](https://support.astronomer.io), where our team's Airflow Engineers are ready to help.

 ## Previously Announced Vulnerabilities